 Set A Wedding Budget

 Whether you’re buying a home or planning a wedding–setting a budget is one of the most important steps so that you can ensure you don’t spend above your price range.
 Once you have discussed this with your significant other, you can get the rest of the wedding planning process in motion.
 The last thing you want to do is fall in love with a dress or venue and realize it’s completely out of range.
 So sit down with your fiance, parents, or any other contributors, come up with a total budget, and then divide it up by service or vendor.
-Some people prefer to spend more on their wedding cuisine, while others prefer an amazing venue.
+Some people prefer to spend more on their wedding cuisine, while others prefer an amazing destination wedding venue.

 Set A Wedding Planning Timetable